 5 people dead, 1 seriously injured in South Dakota car crash

-The Highway Patrol says a 12-year-old girl was also hurt in the crash about 1:20 a.m.
-Wednesday near Yankton, about 80 miles (130 kilometers) southwest of Sioux Falls.
+The South Dakota Highway Patrol says a 12-year-old girl was also seriously injured in the crash early Wednesday near Yankton, about 80 miles (130 kilometers) southeast of Sioux Falls.

-A Yankton officer tried to stop an Acura on the highway when its headlights shut off and it crossed into oncoming lanes, hitting a Nissan.
-Yankton interim chief John Harris says one officer attempted the stop.
-Two others quickly arrived on scene.
+A Yankton police officer was trying to stop an Acura Integra on Highway 50 when the car's headlights shut off and it crossed into oncoming lanes, colliding with a Nissan Sentra.

-The 27-year-old man driving the Acura and a passenger died.
-A 40-year-old woman, a 43-year-old man and a 10-year-old girl who were in the Nissan also died.
-A 12-year-old passenger was airlifted to a hospital with life-threatening injuries.
+The 27-year-old man driving the Acura and the car's passenger died at the scene.
+Three people in the Nissan also died: a 40-year-old woman, a 43-year-old man and a 10-year-old girl.
+A 12-year-old female passenger was airlifted to a hospital in Sioux Falls for life-threatening injuries.

 Officials haven't released the victims' identities, pending family notifications.